 Application Performance Monitoring (or APM) refers to monitoring and managing the performance and availability of software applications.
 This is typically accomplished by using APM software to monitor applications and the underlying infrastructure.
 With APM, we can gather performance metrics data, such as error rates, slow requests, system resource usage, response times, and so on, to aid in application performance optimization.
 APM is essentially a subset of observability.

 Observability helps developers find what’s slow, what’s broken, and what can be done to improve the performance of complex multi-layered architectures.

-For example, in June 2020, I reached out to New Relic’s former Senior Vice President of Marketing, Tristan Bishop, to discuss the company’s monitoring.
-Part of his response was “…we don’t consider ourselves an APM company”.
+In 2020, I reached out to New Relic’s former Senior Vice President of Marketing, Tristan Bishop, to discuss the company’s monitoring.
+Part of his response was, “…we don’t consider ourselves an APM company”.
 See How New Relic went from being an APM company to an observability platform.

 In this vein, I’d like to draw your attention to a massive ongoing battle between competitors in the observability space.
-Right now, organizations are still trying to define observability, or rather, what aspects falls under its umbrella.
-In the past few months, just as one company publishes its observability definition, another will then publish theirs.
+Organizations are still trying to define observability, or rather, what aspects fall under its umbrella.

 - Observability: A complete overview for 2020 – Lightstep (Published: April 2020)